Puede encontrar una versión en español de esta publicación aquí.

 My children are U.S. citizens and receive some public benefits, does that make me, or them, a public charge?

 No. Programs used by your citizen children will NOT be considered for public charge.
 It is safe to keep your children enrolled in these programs regardless of what the parent’s immigration status is.
-Warning: the rules are different for people being processed outside the United States through consular processing, and they should consult an Immigration attorney.

-Any information you give on an application for benefits will be used only to determine your child’s eligibility for the program.
+Any information you give on an application for public benefits will be used only to determine your child’s eligibility for the program.
 This information is not used for immigration enforcement.
 You do not have to provide information about your immigration status if you are only applying for public benefits for other people in your family.
 You should make sure you provide only the information needed.
 Do not provide any false information.

 Educate yourself – you can access these public benefit programs for your family without fear when you know your rights!